jackfperryjr/sephiroth/README.md

  Manager can see all of the requests and can approve or reject them.<br/>
  Test can only see the approved requests, their own requests, and can modify their pending requests.<br/>

+Built with VSCode, .NET Core, and a SQLite database.

-(I misspelled "refactored" in my last commit!)
+(I misspelled "refactored" in a commit!)